 (c) ERCOT shall consider all comments received within the five Business Day comment period on the proposed RAP, along with its own evaluation and those of the Transmission Facility owners, and either approve, modify or reject that proposed RAP.

-(d) If a proposed RAP is modified or rejected, ERCOT shall post an explanation for the rejection or a description of the modification.
+(d) When a proposed RAP is approved, modified, or rejected, ERCOT shall post an explanation for the approval or rejection, or a description of the modification.
+If the RAP is approved the posting shall include the start date of the RAP.

 11.6 Pre-Contingency Action Plans